pranaybathini/pranaybathini/README.md

 ## 📚 Free Courses

-I'm creating structured courses on topics I spent years learning the hard way:
+I'm creating structured courses on topics I spent quite some time learning the hard way so you don't have to piece them together from scattered blogs, outdated Stack Overflow threads, and partial docs:

 <table>
 <tr>